xavriley/ruby-aubio/README.md

 ## Bugs / Still to do

 * better tests
-* add end of file as optional onset for slicing purposes
-* implement relative timing in offset
-* use `Offsets` class as a basis to implement the other functions
+* use `Onsets` class as a basis to implement the other functions
 * implement class level methods for "bpm"
 * look into streaming results for live inputs